waku-org/docs.waku.org/docs/overview/reference/glossary.md

 ### [Protocol](/overview/concepts/protocols)

-A protocol is a set of rules that enables [nodes](#node) within the [Waku network](#waku) to perform various functionalities such as message sending, relaying, filtering, storing, retrieving, and more.
+A protocol is a set of rules that enables [nodes](#node) within the [Waku Network](#waku) to perform various functionalities such as message sending, relaying, filtering, storing, retrieving, and more.

 ### Pub/Sub